Details

 Tips on how not to construct your story - killing the vibe.

 All I needed was more linear storytelling and I would be sold.
-If they paced the tension well and built up the story, but the finale I would be jumping from excitement.
+If they paced the tension well and built up the story, by the finale I would be jumping from excitement.
 Sadly, the weird jumping between the plot lines and cutting off the hype with weirdly placed cliff hangers borderline ruined the show for me.

 I definitely did like all the separate plotlines, but the way they were presented was honestly harming the amount of focus and attachment I had to the story and the characters.
-The moment I was invested, they switched to a different character’s story and it made me frustrated and want to just skip whatever new plot they were presenting to get closure from the one I was watching so far.
+The moment I was invested they switched to a different character’s story and it made me frustrated and want to just skip whatever new plot they were presenting to get closure from the one I was watching so far.
 Does it all present a cohesive picture by the end?
 Sure.
 Was it the best way to present the plot?
 Not for me.

 What this drama has: fun action scenes, characters you want to root for, good chemistry between actors, solid variety of backgrounds and motivations, easy to follow plot, great performances.